 Ao Nang is a popular tourist destination 15 km from Krabi Town and usually serves as a base for island hopping.
 The town has loads of bars and restaurants and having an Indian guy trying to get you to one of the many restaurants is a common occurrence.

-The province has a lot of beach and island options including the very famous Phi Phi islands, Koh Lanta (check our guide to Koh Lanta here) and many more lesser know such as Koh Jum and Koh Ngai.
+The province has a lot of beach and island options including the very famous Phi Phi islands, Koh Lanta (check our guide to Koh Lanta) and many more lesser know such as Koh Jum and Koh Ngai.
 Railey beach is 15 minutes boat ride from Ao Nang beach.

 Krabi Town is less touristic and more authentic.
-We spent some days exploring Ao Nang and then moved on to Krabi Town for our last few days of our trip to the south of Thailand.
+We spent some days exploring Ao Nang and then moved to Krabi Town for the last few days of our trip to the south of Thailand.
 Krabi Town is located close to the airport.